thepeergroup/aspen/README.md

 #### Finishing our custom grammar

 Okay, let's see the whole file again, and add some more lines that this grammar can match, and some vanilla Aspen.
 Custom grammars play nicely with vanilla Aspen.
-(You can also have more than one `match..to` block to add more grammars.
+(You can also have more than one `match..to..end` block to add more grammars.
 They'll try to match in the order in which they are defined in the file.)

 ```
 default Person, name